 How to Lower Closing Costs for Seller in Hawaii?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in Hawaii.
+If you are putting your house on the housing market in HI, here are some ways you can reduce the cost of selling a house in Hawaii.

 1. Opt for a discount broker or a flat fee realtor